FFTAI/Wiki-GRx-Models/README.en.md

 <img src="./pictures/n1.png" width="300" height="300" />

-Welcome to the GRx Robot Model Repository!
+Welcome to the Fourier GRx Robot Model Repository!

-This repository provides the Unified Robot Description Format (URDF) files for the GRx robot, enabling enthusiasts and developers to explore, modify, and extend the capabilities of this robotic platform.
+This repository provides the Unified Robot Description Format (URDF) files for the Fourier GRx robot, enabling enthusiasts and developers to explore, modify, and extend the capabilities of this robotic platform.

 ## Model List